 The principle behind this trap is quite simple.

 Take a long stick and cut it roughly in half.
 Next, carve notches on their meeting points so they loosely fit together.
-Remember to make a larger notch in one of the sticks to make the trap more sensitive.
+Make a larger notch in one of the sticks to make the trap more sensitive.
 Then put a small, thin stick in between these two components.
 This will serve as your trigger mechanism.
-Once the target animal takes the bait, the entire structure collapses and the animal gets crushed beneath the deadfall weight.
+Once the target animal takes the bait, the entire structure collapses, and the animal gets crushed beneath the deadfall weight.

 It’s as easy as that.